 - Walk back towards the chair, slowly rounding your back until you are back upright.

 While stretching keep your shoulder blades down and your upper body relaxed.
 Keep your back straight, not rounded.

 Remember not to bounce or force the stretch; keep it gentle and slowly progress into a deeper stretch.

 A video that shows stretching.

-Sometimes a video can explain thing a lot better than I can.
+Sometimes a video can explain things a lot better than I can.
 I found a video about the subject that is not the exact same but a similar exercise.

-I hope that this short article about stretching exercise for seniors helped you.
+I hope that this short article about stretching exercises for seniors helped you.
 It is hard to get started, but I found that once you get going it feels pretty good.

 I am also looking into more affordable and practical exercise equipment for seniors to expand how we can stay in shape.

 Eddie Vandam, the voice behind the Senior Citizen Website, is a retired internet marketer and proud senior.
 With a passion for helping fellow seniors navigate the complexities of aging, Eddie shares his insights on health, independence, products, and enriching hobbies.
 He’s committed to making senior years both fulfilling and enjoyable.
 Read more about Eddie Vandam.